 Read through the FMCSA’s “Your Rights and Responsibilities When You Move” booklet and its “Ready to Move” checklist.

 Be wary of large deposit requirements and ask for more details about what your payment covers before booking your move.
+Get everything in writing.

-Frequently Asked Questions About Moving Brokers vs. Carriers
+FAQ About Moving Brokers vs. Carriers

-Is it better to use a moving broker or a moving company?
+Is it safer to use a carrier?

 Additional Resources